 A special tip for my Hong Kong and Singapore readers: Leeuwin Estate does an AMAZING deal on wines bought at their cellar door and shipped to your home address in Singapore or Hong Kong.
 Worth checking out.

-Executive Chef Colin Anderson has upped Cullen’s culinary offerings to new heights since he joined the Margaret River winery in December 2015.
-Experience various taste sensations through a range of exciting dishes demonstrating skills learned under famous chefs such as Gordon Ramsay, Jason Atherton and Peter Gilmore.
-But my favourite dish is a nod to Anderson’s Scottish roots, with his very own version of Haggis, Neeps & Tatties: Haggis wrapped in crispy potato, pickled swede, Cullen “HP sauce”, whisky reduction and quail’s egg.
+Chef Colin Anderson upped Cullen’s culinary offerings to new heights when he joined the Margaret River winery in December 2015, introducing a range of exciting dishes demonstrating skills learned under famous chefs such as Gordon Ramsay, Jason Atherton and Peter Gilmore.

 Xanadu is a beautiful and modern child friendly Margaret River winery, which has enjoyed a growing reputation for its wines over recent years, with the 2011 Xanadu Stevens Road Margaret River Cabernet Sauvignon being named James Halliday’s Wine of the Year in 2015, with a staggering 99 points.

-Another reason this is one of the best wineries in Margaret River for lunch, particularly if you are visiting with kids – is the grounds.
+Another reason this is one of the best places to eat in Margaret River, particularly if you are visiting with kids – is the grounds.
 Beautiful gardens are ablaze with colourful hydrangeas, there are lawns to run around on, a gated playground – and even a showroom filled with vintage sports cars to admire.

 Swings & Roundabouts

 Have you been to the Margaret River?
-What are your favourite cellar door restaurants in Margaret River?
+Do you have any other tips on where to eat in Margaret River?

 Pin it for later!